 There may be times when you will need to use CPR on a baby or young child, or even on your pet.
 When administering CPR to babies or children, you have to be much gentler when pressing the chest because the risk of breaking their ribs is much higher than in an adult.
 This could lead to their lungs being punctured.
 For animals, CPR is administered by putting pressure on the top-left of their rib cage and forcing your breath through their nostrils.

 Over the years, the CPR process has been made simpler and more basic, so it is not hard to learn.
-It is also easy to enroll yourself in a training class which is mostly taught in public community centers like schools, hospitals and so on – and if you are a business owner – of maybe a memphis roofing company it’s important that you provide these classes for your staff so you all know what to do in an emergency.
+It is also easy to enroll yourself in a training class which is mostly taught in public community centers like schools, hospitals and so on – and if you are a business owner – of maybe a custom billiard and pool tables company it’s important that you provide these classes for your staff so you all know what to do in an emergency.
 If you were ever in a situation where you needed CPR, you would surely be praying that someone at home, or among the crowd, should you be in a public place, could come to your rescue.
 That should be motivation enough for you to go out and enroll yourself in class.